UB-SSDC-Lab/GlobalOptimization.jl/docs/src/index.md

 # GlobalOptimization

-Currently, GlobalOptimization provides Particle Swarm Optimization (PSO) as the only global optimization algorithm supported.
+Currently, GlobalOptimization.jl provides Particle Swarm Optimization (PSO) as the only global optimization algorithm supported.
 Monotonic Basin Hopping (MBH) will be added in the following weeks.

-## Simple PSO Example
+## A Simple PSO Example
 Let's use PSO to find the minimum to the non-convex Ackley function given by

 ``J(\mathbf{x}) = -a \exp\left(-b\sqrt{\frac{1}{d}\sum_{i=1}^d x_i^2}\right) - \exp\left(\frac{1}{d}\sum_{i=1}^d \cos (cx_i)\right) + a + \exp(1)``